 The case is Rural Community Workers Alliance v.
 Smithfield Foods, court No. 5:20-CV-06063-DGK decided on May 5, 2020 in the U.S. District Court for the Western District of Missouri, St. Joseph Division.

-All Language Alliance, Inc. provides legal document translation services in all languages and remote and in-person legal interpreters in French, Somali, Amharic, Spanish, Tigrinya, Mandarin, Arabic, Russian, Cantonese, and other language for employment-related COVID-19 litigation and foreign language document review and certified translation for cross-border e-Discovery.
+All Language Alliance, Inc. provides legal document translation services in all languages, multilingual ediscovery translation services, remote deposition interpreters for video depositions via Zoom, in-person on-site legal deposition interpreters in French, Somali, Thai, Amharic, Spanish, Tigrinya, Mandarin, Arabic, Russian, Cantonese, Portuguese, Mongolian, Romanian, Bosnian, and other languages for employment-related COVID-19 litigation and foreign language document review and certified translation for cross-border e-Discovery.

 Up Next: Legal Translation of Foreign Wills